Your sprouting questions, answered.

 How do I clean my Sprout Jar Kit?

 All parts of the Forages Sprout Jar Kit are easily cleaned in the dishwasher.
-Make sure to take the jar, lid, gasket, stand and bowl apart before washing.
+Make sure to take the jar, lid and gasket apart before washing.

 We’ve also designed every part of the kit to withstand heat-based sterilization methods.